plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 ## Ability Score Increase
 *4th-level Ability (All Classes)*

 ## Feat
 *4th-level Ability (Monk)*

-Earn a General, Martial, or Monk feat which you meet the pre-requisites for.
+You earn a General, Martial, or Monk feat which you meet the pre-requisites for.

 ## Multiattack